top of page

 in the Ligurian woods."

-where bare forms
+among bare forms

-a sleep
+A sleep

 in which man is only an idea.